thelichedev/blog/posts/defect_evaluation.md

   Fixing the defect implies fixing users data, sometimes informing the users of the defect and apologizing.

-It is well documented that defects cost more to fix, the later they are found in the development process.

-Our attention should focus on tools and processes that prevent defects from being delivered, or even making it into the product's implementation during development.

-As professionals who aim to deliver a good product to our users, we want to be proud of our work, and there is also a psychological difference between:

-- a defect that is caught before the users (outside our team) are impacted.
-- a defect that massively impacts our users and increases our customer support load.

-The second scenario hurts, and in my experience, in the long term it will lead to a lot of disengagement from team members.

 ### Defect evaluation grid

-Those 2 axes give me a nice little grid on which to place the defects found by my teams:
+Those 2 axes give me a nice little grid, on which to place the defects found by my teams:

 |                        | delivery failures | regression failures | missing value |
 |:-----------------------|:-----------------:|:-------------------:|:-------------:|